k3po/k3po/specification/k3po.control/SPEC.md

 The test framework allows users to write tests in a specified manner.
 The test framework defines an API for when and how K3PO scripts should run.
 When ran, the test framework acts as a client to the K3PO driver and controls the driver via this control protocol.

+#### Test

+A test encompasses the prepartion, execution, results, and clean up of simultaneous K3PO script(s) execution.

 ## Message Format